front-end-intermediate/5-express/readme.md

 ## Front End

-Let's conclude this section by outputting the data in a simple index page.
+Let's conclude this section by outputting the data using JavaScript in a simple index page.

 In the body tag of `public/index.html`: